Hanedv01/Plant-Monitor/README.md

 I used adafruit IO as a platform for my data.
 This is a free-to-use cloud service that centers around “feeds”, being different topics to subscribe to.
 As it can act both as a MQTT broker receiving data and then can visualize it at the same time, it seemed like the easiest alternative, while being free as well.
 As I will be the main person to look at the data, I felt no need to put in extra work for fancier visualization of the same data on another site.
 Additionally, it allows me access to my data while away from my home network, which is nice while away.

 # The code
 All interesting code is contained in **main.py**.
 Initially, some pins and variables are defined. **downtime** in particular decides how long the monitor should wait between measurements (in seconds).
+The LED is set to be turned off, and we try to connect to the Wi-Fi.
+If this is successful, we turn the light green.
+In this way, we have an indicator if we are connected or not when we are not plugged into a computer.

 Then we enter a while-loop.
 Every time the loop is entered, we first read all relevant pins, then we do something with the raw data if necessary and lastly we send everything to adafruit IO.
+If a certain measurement is above/below a certain limit, we can turn the LED light red.
+When the soil sensor has arrived, this will happen when the moisture is below a predecided threshold.

 The folder **lib** contains supportive files that allow **main.py** to function. **keys.py** is perhaps the most important one, as it needs to be edited each time you change Wi-Fi or adafruit setup. **mqtt.py** and **wifiConnection.py** can remain unchanged, as they provide the framework for connectivity.
 I took them from the course’s [GitHub](https://github.com/iot-lnu/pico-w/tree/main/network-examples) and have not changed anything in them.